BigJk/NetVolve/README.md

 ## About NetVolve

-NetVolve is a Library and Interace for evolving corewar warriors.
-It uses a grid-based system and uses evolution to get new and better warriors.
+NetVolve is a Library and Graphical User Interface for evolving Core War warriors.
+It uses a grid-based system combined with genetic algorithms to create and optimize new warriors through mutations and crossovers.

 ## Content

-* NetVolveLib: The main library.
+* NetVolveLib: The Library.
-* NetVolveCGUI: The console interface.
-* NetVolveGUI: The windows forms interface.
+* NetVolveGUI: The Graphical User Interface.

-## Quick start

-If you don't want to compile anything here you can get a precompiled version: <a href="https://dl.dropboxusercontent.com/u/21883526/precompiled.rar">Download</a>